Popcorn Chicken Recipe

 Instead, make your own at home.
 Popcorn chicken is quite literally crispy, crunchy nuggets.

 You’d think KFC invented popcorn chicken.
 They did not.
-Popcorn chicken was around long before they popularized it.
+Bite-sized chicken nuggets were around long before they popularized it.

 This is not a copycat KFC popcorn chicken recipe.
 It is just a simple, but tasty, way to make crunchy, crispy chicken bites at home.